 - Customer journey maps: A customer journey map documents a specific single workflow that we have observed.
 It allows a wider team to understand a real-world scenario without the entire team having to experience or observe it.

 It isn’t always possible to immerse ourselves in experiences or observe others in their place of work.
 And in most cases, we are aware that our observation and immersion techniques have only exposed a limited subset of scenarios and insights.
 So we talk to people who live and breathe the industry or business we’re working to understand.

-• Extreme users: Engaging with “extreme users” can help us understand the full spectrum of emotions and expose the outer boundaries of scenarios in which our solution might be used.
+- Extreme users: Engaging with “extreme users” can help us understand the full spectrum of emotions and expose the outer boundaries of scenarios in which a solution might be used.
 Examples include people who have strong opinions, people who are new to a role, people who view themselves as disenfranchised, and people who are very bad (or very good) at their jobs.

 To help answer this question, we’ve developed a framework that builds on existing heuristics while reflecting the expectations of modern users.